my-cs-user/case-study/README.md

 - Visit `http://localhost:3000` in your browser to view the application.
 - Register with a new user and login.
 - You can view students and employees by selecting between Courses and Departments.

+## Notes
+- Departments and courses are treated as reference entities.
+Their addition, deletion, and updates are managed through the API, allowing for dynamic changes to these entities directly from the frontend if there will be a page for that later.